geb/geb/doc/manual/src/chapters/040-pages.md

 If a page does not have an “at” checker, the `verifyAt()` method will throw an `UndefinedAtCheckerException`.
 The same will happen if any of the pages in a list passed to content template “to” option doesn't define an “at” checker.

+It can sometimes prove useful to wrap at verification in `waitFor` calls by default - some drivers are known to return control after url change before the page is fully loaded in some circumstances or before one might consider it to be loaded.
+This can be configured via [`waitForAtCheck`](configuration.html#waiting_in_at_checkers) option.

 ## Page URLs

 Pages can define URLs via the `static` `url` property.